yezi72/App/README.md

 # App
-one app based on vue.js
+one app building on vue.js 2.0